Have you ever wondered how the seasons came about? Would you believe that it was all the result of a family drama?

 Unbeknown to Persephone, Hades, mighty ruler of the Underworld, had spied her on one of his trips to the world above.
 He was dazzled by her beauty, her elegance and her charm.
 He decided that he must have her as his wife.
 Knowing that Demeter would never agree to her daughter living with him in his gloomy world of the dead, he decided to visit his brother, Zeus, to discuss the matter.
 Surprisingly, the great god Zeus agreed to Hades’ plan, to abduct the young woman and take her to his realm.

 Persephone glanced up from the magical bloom and noticed little birds anxiously twittering and fluttering like trapped moths in a spider’s web.
-The sky began to turn grey and then darkened still further until it was almost black.
+The sky began to turn grey and then darkened still further until it was black.
 There was a deep rumble that seemed to shake the very air around her and the ground began to shift and shudder.
-A crack suddenly appeared in the surface of the earth and, as Persephone watched in fear and in awe, a great chasm opened up before her.
+A crack suddenly appeared in the surface of the earth and, as Persephone watched in fear, in awe, a great chasm opened up before her.

 With a deafening boom, a hiss of steam and clouds of inky-black, billowing smoke Hades appeared, driving his horse drawn chariot of black and gold.
 Persephone froze in shock, the freshly picked flowers spilling from her fingers.
 Hades leant from the chariot, scooped her up and turned his horses back towards the opening.